ginic/topic-modeling-study/README.md

 Two scripts, `scripts/recompute_entropy_metrics.sh` and `scripts/compute_original_vocab_coherence.sh`, can be used to generate all metrics used in the final report.
 Both scripts rely on Mallet diagnostics and `topic_modeling/mallet_parser.py`, producing produce Mallet state and `.tsv` files.

 Use `scripts/recompute_entropy_metrics.sh` instead of `scripts/build_model_metris.sh` just to re-compute entropy metrics and Mallet diagnostics for completed experiments without re-training models.

 For calculating coherence and exclusivity according to the original untreated vocabulary, use `scripts/compute_original_vocab_coherence.sh`.
+You will need to fill in paths to the relevant Mallet files for an untreated experiment.